Thermoplastic Starch (TPS) Melting Point: Mastering the Processing Window

 Amylopectin (Branched)

-The transition from a natural starch granule to a thermoplastic phase occurs through gelatinization.
-Under the influence of heat, shear, and plasticizers, starch granules swell and eventually burst, destroying the native crystalline order.
+The transition from a natural starch granule to a thermoplastic phase is irreversible.
+Under heat, shear, and plasticizers, starch granules swell and burst, destroying native crystalline order.

 finding the right polymer supplier?